shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 #### Connect to your instance using a ssh client

-The instance you just started can be connected to by ssh.
-You can do this in Windows or Linux as follows:
+You can now connect to your instance using ssh.
+You can do this in Linux or Windows as follows:

 ##### Linux
 1. Open a Terminal.